 If you’ve made it to this page you’re most likely looking for assistance in preparing for your written CNA certification exam.
 Fortunately, we’ve got you covered.
 We have hundreds of free CNA test questions to help you practice in preparation for your CNA exam.
 Best of all, these resources are completely free and require no registration to use.
 Take any of our CNA practice tests as often as you’d like until you are confident in your ability to perform on exam day.
 For those of you in Ohio and New Hampshire, please note that yes, this is also an STNA practice test or LNA practice test.
 For the purposes of this site we default to using the CNA acronym rather than the State Tested Nursing Assistant and Licensed Nursing Assistant terms which are used in Ohio and New Hampshire.

-Our CNA free practice tests are designed to challenge your knowledge and prepare you for the 2020 CNA test.
+Our CNA free practice tests are designed to challenge your knowledge and prepare you for your CNA knowledge exam.
 You will be quizzed on questions across a number of topics including:

 - Basic nursing skills and safety: These are the basic patient care skills you’ll need to display on a day to day basis to be a valuable member of your facility’s healthcare team.
 Questions in this area will cover taking and recording vital signs, methods of infection control, and assisting patients with everyday living activities.

 - Emergency procedures: Questions on emergency procedures are exactly as you’d expect, understanding a CNA’s role in various medical emergencies while working at a medical facility or a nursing home..